RaeSandham/milestoneproject1/README.md

 - Submit a pull request detailing the changes you've made.

 ## Credits
-- [Bootstrap](https://getbootstrap.com/) - For the CSS framework.
-- Canva

 - Images are taken by me and my partner - Ol Dirty Lens